SUmmer 2019 CSA

 What is a CSA?
 Community Supported Agriculture (CSA) is a way for consumers to buy local, seasonal, non-GMO produce directly from a farmer in their community.
 It is basically a farm share.
 A farmer offers a certain number of “shares” to the public in the form of a box or bag each week.

 Why should I join?

-Joining a CSA enables you to have fresh produce each week that is grown locally using safe, organic practices.
+Joining a CSA enables you to have fresh produce each week that is grown locally using safe, higher standards than organic certification practices.
 It provides you with healthier, fresher produce for a much better price per pound than the local grocery store.
 The produce doesn't travel thousands of miles, therefore it is fresher and contains more nutrients.
 It supports small local businesses, boosting the local economy.

 What produce is offered in your CSA?

 We will offer over 80 types/varieties of veggies, fruits, herbs in our CSA!!
 We plan to offer carrots(several types/colors), onions, herbs, Summer squash, winter squash in many different varieties, kale, collards, kohlrabi, fennel, lettuce, beets, pac choi, turnips, Chinese cabbage, radishes, celery, rutabaga, brussels, broccoli, cabbage, cauliflower, cucumbers, tomatoes, eggplants, green beans, sweet corn, sugar snap peas, bell peppers, varieties of other peppers, and more.
 Of these types, we are growing many different colors and varieties of each.

 What about produce I am not familiar with, how will I cook it?